Theft & Burglary Defense Attorneys in Jacksonville, FL

 Third-degree grand theft involves property that includes motor vehicles, firearms, fire extinguishers, commercially farmed animals, construction or stop signs, or anhydrous ammonia, and it also includes property that is valued between $300 and $19,999.
 A conviction under this classification results in 5 years in jail and a $5,000 fine.

 Second-degree grand theft involves property that is valued between $20,000 and $99,999 and carries penalties of 15 years in prison and up to a $10,000 fine.
 First-degree grand theft, the most severe classification, involves property valued at $100,000 or more and carries penalties of 30 years in prison and a $10,000 fine.
-The Jacksonville theft defense attorneys at Monroe & King Law, P.A. can work hard to build a solid defense for your case and represent you in court against a variety of theft charges.
+The Jacksonville theft and burglary attorneys at Monroe & King, P.A. can work hard to build a solid defense for your case and represent you in court against a variety of theft charges.